A closer look at what's inside Buckingham Palace

 Music Room

-The Music Room, designed in 1831 by John Nash, is famous for its royal blue scagliola columns and stunning skylight.
+The Music Room, designed in 1831 by John Nash, is famous for its royal blue scagliola columns and skylight.
 It has hosted royal christenings, including King Charles' baptism.
 With a grand piano, parquet floor, and elegant decor, this room is used for both intimate royal gatherings and formal musical events.

 buckingham palace garden